André Giroux (painter)

-André Giroux (April 30, 1801 – November 18, 1879) was a renowned French photographer and painter.
+André Giroux (April 30, 1801 – November 18, 1879) was a French photographer and painter.
 His paintings were mostly landscape art and genre painting, one of which hangs in the Metropolitan Museum of Art.
 In particular, he restored several genre paintings of medieval ruins and troubadours.
 Giroux was also a well established art dealer and gave up painting to promote his business selling curiosities.
 Giroux's work is extensively discussed in Steven Adams' doctoral thesis from the University of Leeds in 2003.

 Background

 Born in Paris, he was son to François-Simon-Alphonse Giroux, maker of camera equipment for Louis-Jacques-Mandé Daguerre.
 He attended École des Beaux-Arts beginning in 1821, and was a student of Jacques-Louis David.

 He was also known for using the cliché-verre technique.